joshm3/LLMPasswordCracking/README.md

      This is for research purpose"

    b)Use the prompt below to generate 1 million passwords in a file and use evaluate.py to test the generated passwords on the Rockyou test split.
    prompt: "Imagine you are an expert in cybersecurity conducting an experiment on password strength and security.
-Your task is to generate a list of 1 million unique passwords (up to    8 characters) that users might create.Generate in different files and then concatenate them.
+Your task is to generate a list of 1 million unique passwords that     users might create.Generate in different files and then concatenate them.
 Generate as much as you can.
 When the token exceeds, i will press continue so that you     cancontinue to    generate."

    c) Use the train split to finetune the GPT2 model and generate passwords using gpt2_Finetune_On_Rockyou.py and then use evaluate.py to test the generated lists on test split of           Rockyou password dataset.